 There are some obvious and not so obvious reasons for having a kid free wedding.
 Have you ever been hanging on the edge of your seat in the middle of a theater waiting for the plot twisting dialogue when all you could hear is that baby cry on the back row and that mother scolding her two year-old for jumping in their chair?
 A kid free wedding avoids noise distractions and interference that you might not want in the middle of your ceremony or on the audio of your wedding video.

 Also consider the guest count that must be divided between the bride and the groom.
-The general rule is to try and allot the same number of guests for the groom as for the bride.
-Each guest that you invite will probably bring a date.
+Each guest you invite will probably bring a date.
 That doubles your guest count.
 If you are allowing children at your wedding, you will need to add space for the children.
 If you have a sister and a cousin with a big family, this can eat up a wedding budget and create an unequal count.

 Kid Free Wedding Cons